bermell/bermell_linux_config/README.md

 https://github.com/tmux-plugins/tmux-yank
  |

-# Install proper keybindings
+## Install proper keybindings
-  - paragraph -> Alt Gr
+Open a GUI program called `Startup Applications Prefencenes` and make it run `/usr/bin/xmodmap /home/mattias/.config/Xmodmap` on startup if it's not already there.

 ## Vim bindings for navigation in non-terminal programs
 Want to bind: